erenyusufduran/path/11-golang/01-course/00-essentials/README.md

 If you run Go build on Windows, you will get a first-app.exe an executable file.
 You can simply run that file by double clicking on it.
 On Mac OS or Linux you will get an executable like this without a file extension and you can run it inside a terminal by typing `./first-app`.
 Now we got this executable which **can be executed without having Go installed**.

 That's why we need a module and main package, because if I would change package name main to app and run `go build`, I get no file as an output, because Go doesn't find a main entry point for our application.

+#### `main` function

+We also have func which is named main, and this also must be named **main**.
+This is a so-called function, a block of code that can be executed by calling that function, Go will call and execute that function, therefore the code in that function when program starts.

+If you have another main package with another file.
+You can't have another main function, because with it, program confuse where to start.